 - Full Datagram Mode: This mode shall be supported in all implementations of this specification.
 In this mode, the GRE payload is a full layer-3 IP packet.
 All RIST devices compliant with Main Profile shall support this mode as a means of stream multiplexing.
-If the RIST device supports encapsulation of non-RIST traffic, this feature shall be disabled by default, and shall be enabled only by explicit user intervention. - Reduced Overhead Mode: In this mode, a reduced header as defined in section 5.2.2 shall be used.
-Implementation of this mode will require the Video Services Forum to register an EtherType.
-This Specification proposes an interim value for the EtherType, which may change in the future.
-Support for Reduced Overhead Mode is optional.
+If the RIST device supports encapsulation of non-RIST traffic, this feature shall be disabled by default, and shall be enabled only by explicit user intervention. - Reduced Overhead Mode: In this mode, a reduced header as defined in section 5.3.2 shall be used.
+Previous versions of this Specification indicated the use of an experimental EtherType for Reduced Overhead Packets.
+This usage is deprecated, and new implementations should use the VSF EtherType.

-5.2.1 Full Datagram Mode
+5.3.1 Full Datagram Mode